chrokh/toow-old/chapters/errors.md

 ## Type errors

-In a later chapter we will discuss the notion of data types [{numref}`Chapter %s<data-types>`] but I want you to make a mental note of the fact that type errors can be considered a specific type of semantic errors.
+In a later chapter we will discuss the notion of [data types](data-types) but I want you to make a mental note of the fact that type errors can be considered a specific type of semantic errors.
 Specifically, the set of type errors is a subset of the set of semantic errors.

 Whether they are discovered at compile-time or run-time depends on whether we're dealing with a statically typed or a dynamically typed language.